 The reservoir consists of Upper Jurassic sandstones in the Ula Formation, deposited in a shallow marine environment.
-The reservoir lies at a depth of 4,100-4,200 m and the reservoir characteristics are generally very good.
-The field is produced by pressure depletion, with natural gas expansion combined with aquifer support as the main reservoir drive mechanisms.
+The reservoir lies at a depth of 4100-4200 metres and the reservoir characteristics are generally very good.
+The field is produced by pressure depletion, with expansion and aquifer support as the main reservoir drive mechanisms.

-The field has been developed with a remotely controlled wellhead facility without processing equipment.
-The oil is transported to Ula through a pipeline.
+The field was developed with a remotely controlled wellhead facility without processing equipment.
+The produced fluids are transported to Ula through a pipeline.
 After processing at Ula, the oil is exported in the existing pipeline system via Ekofisk to Teesside in the UK, while the gas is injected into the Ula reservoir to improve oil recovery.